 Food and food hygiene complaints

 For minor problems it's best to complain directly to the company that sold you the food.
-Most large supermarket chains have an efficient quality control and complaints procedure to help customers make a food complaint and get a refund.
+Most large supermarket chains have an efficient quality control and complaints procedure to help you make a food complaint and get a refund.

-The Council Food Safety and Trading Standards teams deal with complaints that pose a public health risk, such as food that:
+We deal with complaints that pose a public health risk, such as food that:

 - is not safe to eat or actually makes you ill